frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table stores the individual line items that make up a healthcare insurance claim or patient bill.
-Each row details a specific medical procedure or service rendered, including its official code, description, and the associated charge amount.
-It links these specific services to a broader patient encounter, effectively itemizing the costs incurred during a single visit or hospital stay for billing and reimbursement purposes.
+This table stores the individual billable services or procedures performed during a patient's healthcare visit.
+Each record represents a single line item on a medical claim, detailing the specific procedure, its cost, and the date it was provided.
+The table's primary purpose is to itemize all charges for billing and insurance reimbursement.

+Each claim line item is associated with a specific patient visit or `encounter`, allowing the system to group all charges related to that single interaction.
+The presence of `procedure_code` and `modifier` columns indicates this table is a core component of a revenue cycle management or medical billing system, capturing the necessary details to generate claims for insurance companies and statements for patients.

 Relationships:
 This table references encounter.